astianmuchui/Arduino-Motor-Control-Library/README.md

 This is a small library for motor control  in arduino.
 It makes it easier to control motors independently.

 # Usage
-- Include the source file.
+- Include the header file.

 ```c++
 #include <Arduino.h>